mesosphere/d2iq-engineering-blog/content/posts/profiling-kubernetes-controllers-with-pprof/index.md

 # Analyzing Kubernetes controllers performance with pprof

-`pprof` is a Go standard library package which provides tooling for collecting and analyzing profiling data from Go applications.
+`pprof` is a Go standard library package, which provides tooling for collecting and analyzing profiling data from Go applications.
-Once a profile is collected from an application, it can be analyzed and visualized with the `go tool pprof` command.
+After a profile is collected from an application, it can be analyzed and visualized with the `go tool pprof` command.
-A common technique for collecting profiles from Go applications is to import the [`"net/http/pprof"`][pprof] package which will register endpoints on an existing HTTP server under the `/debug/pprof/` URL that can be used to download live profiles from a running application.
+A common technique for collecting profiles from Go applications is to import the [net/http/pprof][pprof] package, which will register endpoints on an existing HTTP server under the `/debug/pprof/` URL.
+It can then be used to download live profiles from a running application.

 `pprof` can be easily integrated into your Kubernetes controllers to help gain deeper understanding of how a controller